This BLOG On FHA Guidelines And Qualifying Requirements For Home Buyers Was UPDATED On May 1st, 2019

 - The FHA 234(c) mortgage loan program is for those home buyers who want to purchase FHA approved condominium units

-- The FHA 203(h) mortgage loan program are for disaster victims
+- The FHA 203(h) mortgage loan program is for disaster victims

 - The FHA 203(k) loan program is a construction and acquisition mortgage which is rolled into one mortgage loan and one closing